luizbgomide/EclipsePhase2e-ptbr/src/SUPP/02-CO/04/03-new-mental-ware.md

 **Knockout:** The module triggers unconsciousness in the target ego.
 The target can resist with a WIL Check at −30 to resist; if successful they are immune to this module function for 1 hour.

-**Modified Behavior:** The module compels or restricts one specific behavior in the same manner as either the Enhanced Behavior or Restricted Behavior traits (▶78 and 80, EP2) at Level 2.
+**Modified Behavior:** The module compels or restricts one specific behavior in the same manner as either the [Enhanced Behavior](../../../04/28-traits.md#enhanced-behavior) or [Restricted Behavior traits](../../../04/28-traits.md#restricted-behavior) (_EP2_) at Level 2.

 **Sensory Modification:** The modules impedes, cuts off, or modifies one specific source of sensory input.
 For example, the ego can be made blind, unable to hear specific frequencies, or fed tailored sensory input.
-Treat as the Modify Sensory Input mindware hacking technique (▶267, EP2).
+Treat as the [Modify Sensory Input mindware hacking technique](../../../13/17-mindware-hacking.md#modify-sensory-input-cyberbrain) (_EP2_).

-**Tasping:** The module triggers the brain’s pleasure centers, in the same manner as tasping psychosurgery (▶297, EP2).
+**Tasping:** The module triggers the brain’s pleasure centers, in the same manner as [tasping psychosurgery](../../../15/06-psychosurgery-procedures.md#tasping) (_EP2_).

 Multiple modules can be installed within a morph.
 Installation of this module includes the genetic modification to make the targeted neurons sensitive to light.